-- Create a BootWell on a second Mac, or purchase a pre-configured USB BootWell drive that you can boot your problem computer from to run the software.
+Create a secondary startup drive on a second Mac with Data Rescue so that you can boot from the secondary drive on your problem computer to run the software.

 For the purposes of this post we will be following the first method, installing the software directly to the machine to retrieve deleted emails.
 While this can overwrite a minimal amount (less than 10MB) of deleted data when the software is downloaded, for the majority of users this will be the easiest and most effective method to recover deleted emails.

 For users operating on macOS High Sierra 10.13, a secondary bootable drive will be required to use Data Rescue.
 Security updates with Apple’s System Integrity Protection (SIP) feature in macOS High Sierra now limit how programs can access your computer’s startup drive.
 Using a secondary bootable drive will not affect the recovery, and can be created in Data Rescue using a USB 3.0 drive with at least 8GB of storage space.
 I recommend using a drive that would cover the amount of data you are looking to recover.

 Every recovery scenario is unique and, as a result, deleted or missing emails will not be recoverable in every situation.
 Things such as hardware damage to your storage devices, electronic failure, or even the simple overwriting of files with new data can render the contents of a device unrecoverable.
 For these reasons, we recommend starting with the demo version of Data Rescue.
 The demo version has the same scan capabilities as the full version, and will help confirm that the software can recover your deleted emails that were lost.